carlkidcrypto/purpleair_data_logger/README.md

                         The path to a json file containing the parameters to send a multiple sensor request.
   -paa_group_sensor_request_json_file PAA_GROUP_SENSOR_REQUEST_JSON_FILE
                         The path to a json file containing the parameters to send a group sensor request.
+  -paa_local_sensor_request_json_file PAA_LOCAL_SENSOR_REQUEST_JSON_FILE
+                        The path to a json file containing the parameters to send a local sensor request.
   -db_drop_all_tables   Set this flag if you wish to drop all tables before loading in new data.
-Useful if a database
-                        change has happened.
+Useful if a database change has happened.
 Note: Make sure to provide a db_usr with DROP rights.
                         WARNING: ALL COLLECTED DATA WILL BE LOST!
   -db_usr DB_USR        The PSQL database user
   -db_host DB_HOST      The PSQL database host
   -db DB                The PSQL database name